armleo/armleo_gpio/README.md

 To activate "strong" power mode, pull med_enable and strong_enable high

+The io_oeb corresponding to the fastio has to be pulled high to disable caravan's chip io.
+If however fastio_oe_l is low (deactivated driver) then io_oeb can be low (active).
+Note that oeb is inverted, so low value means active driver.

 # Generating lef
 First generate makefile then use makefile to create the lef